rachelhandran/RPLDaedalusAvionics/README.md

 *The software is designed for BMP388 only.
 Software is necessarily compatible for BMP280.
 Hardware IS compatible with both, but you must write your own code for the BMP280.*

-flightComputer.ino has the main system.
+`flightComputer.ino` is the flight program.
 Once uploaded, there will be a 5s delay, then the BMP388 sensor will read in temp, pressure, and altitude data, and write to a file in the SD card once every 100ms.

-flightCompDebug.ino is outdated.
+`flightCompDebug.ino` is outdated.
 It was a duplicate sandbox code to practice and debug.

 # Hardware:
 ## Avionics PCB:
 Ensure the BMP388 and BMP280 are wired/soldered to the PCB correctly.
 On the PCB, GND is the 2nd pin from the right.
-Match these when orienting your components to ensure functionality.
+Match the GND pin of your component (BMP280) and the GND pin on the PCB when orienting your components to ensure functionality.

 # Procedure:
 1. Solder PCB components: Arduino Nano, BMP388, SD Card Module, and battery.
 Ensure you have a new battery.
 Keep battery OFF.
 Mount an SD Card.